jameswalpole/ubercart-plugin/GUIDE.md

 When a client chooses the BitPay payment method, they will be presented with an invoice showing a button they will have to click on in order to pay their order.
 Upon requesting to pay their order, the system takes the client to a full-screen bitpay.com invoice page where the client is presented with payment instructions.
 Once payment is received, a link is presented to the shopper that will return them to your website.

-**NOTE:** Don't worry!
+**Note:** Don't worry!
 A payment will automatically update your Ubercart store whether or not the customer returns to your website after they've paid the invoice.

 **Note:** This extension does not provide a means of automatically pulling a current BTC exchange rate for presenting BTC prices to shoppers.